-The chance to explore the heritage of Lyme Regis with free openings of hidden places and historical buildings.
+Don't miss the chance to explore the heritage of Lyme Regis with free opening days of hidden places and historical buildings.

 The Guildhall is one of Lyme’s most iconic buildings, standing on the site by the corner of Church Street and Bridge Street since the early 17th century.
 The Town Council meets here and holds civic ceremonies such as Mayor Making.
-A barrel ceiling, wooden panelling and a host of history are included here with stunning views over the bay.
+The main chamber features a barrel ceiling, extensive wooden panelling and a host of history as well as stunning views over the bay.
+The main chamber was refurbished in 1887 by the same architect who built the adjacent Philpot museum.

 Other heritage open day events: